 The Tour Soleil Ski Tour is a brilliant and varied week, starting and finishing in Switzerland, but travelling into the Italian Formazza Valley – home to the Walser people.
 Reliable snow and good weather, combine with small friendly huts and non of the crowds of the better known areas.
 Most days it’s not unusual to have a classic peak or great descent all to yourself.

 This is an excellent quiet touring area with plenty of accessible ski summits and good varied descents, on both powder and spring snow.
 Their are several ways to traverse through the range, linking up the hut system.
 We may do the tour West to East as described, or the other way round depending on snow conditions.
-We start the tour with the adventure of a night in an unmanned hut (we’ll be taking our own food in), then for the rest of the week the huts have full guardian service and hot showers each night – two nights are spent in a couple of the huts, allowing us to enjoy skiing with a lighter pack on.
+We start the tour with the adventure of a night in a rarely used hut, then for the rest of the week the huts have hot showers each night – two nights are spent in a couple of the huts, allowing us to enjoy skiing with a lighter pack on.

 This is an intermediate level trip.
 To take part you should be at Fitness Level 3 and Tech Level 3 (see our Fitness/Experience guidelines).
 You need previous multiday ski touring experience in order to join this tour.
 As this is a multi day tour, if you haven’t skied with us before, then we may ask for a reference to confirm your experience/ski ability for the trip.
 The week includes 6-8 hour days and some long climbs, so you can expect to be skinning for 3-5 hours a day.
 Type of ascent: we use 100% skinning on the tour – approx 5500m of skinning up, 5800m of skiing down.

 One IFMGA guide skiing with 6 clients.